 Experts believe that the cause of a Bartholin's cyst is a backup of fluid.
-Fluid may accumulate when the opening of the gland (duct) becomes obstructed, perhaps by the growth of a flap of skin or because of infection.
+Fluid may accumulate when the opening of the gland (duct) becomes obstructed, perhaps caused by infection or injury.

-A cyst can become infected, forming an abscess.
-A number of bacteria may cause the infection, including common bacteria, such as Escherichia coli (E. coli), as well as bacteria that cause sexually transmitted infections such as gonorrhea and chlamydia.
+A Bartholin's cyst can become infected, forming an abscess.
+A number of bacteria may cause the infection, including Escherichia coli (E. coli) and bacteria that cause sexually transmitted infections such as gonorrhea and chlamydia.

 You Are ...
 The Campaign for Mayo Clinic